 - Senior Professional in Human Resources – International (SPHRi)

 - Global Professional in Human Resources (GPHR)

 - Certified Professional (IPMA-CP)

 - Senior Certified Professional (IPMA-SCP)

 What Idaho’s Top Employers Look for When Hiring and Promoting HR Professionals

-Candidates who have both a master’s degree related to human resources and voluntary certification are particularly valued in Idaho’s HR job market (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only):
+Candidates who have both a master’s degree related to human resources and voluntary certification are particularly valued in Idaho’s HR job market (Shown for illustrative purposes only):

-The following job postings, from both the state and private sector, give insight into common job descriptions for Idaho’s HR professionals (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only).
+The following job postings, from both the state and private sectors, provide insight into common job requirements for Idaho’s HR professionals (Shown for illustrative purposes only):